ar0ra1/plank-theme-joey/README.md

 Works best with intellihide behaviour!

-Feedback and imporvements are always appreciated ;)
+Feedback and improvements are always appreciated ;)